Anarchist Organization of the Spanish Region: Establishment

 In September 1888, the remaining federations of the FTRE were called together for a congress in Valencia, where a majority of delegates voted to dissolve the FTRE.
 As a successor to the political body of the FTRE, the majority of delegates at the Valencia congress elected to form a specifically anarchist political organization: the Anarchist Organization of the Spanish Region (Organización Anarquista de la Región Española; OARE).
 This move was spearheaded by anarchist groups who had objected to the FTRE's alliance with trade unions, which they believed to have inherently reformist tendencies.
 Although the relationship between the two new organizations was never explicitly stated at the congress, it was generally understood by the members of the nascent OARE that their role would be to influence the path of the PUS towards revolutionary goals.
 They aimed to strengthen the "organic bond" (trabazón) between the two organizations, in order to accelerate the realization of anarchism.
 The Valencia Congress also marked the decline of collectivist anarchism and the rise of anarchist communism as the predominant anarchist ideology in Spain, resulting in the decentralization of the anarchist movement away from a single collectivist organization.
-Nevertheless, the dissolution of the FTRE was criticised by French anarchist communists of the newspaper Le Révolté, who complained that there had not been any break with the past due to the replacement of the FTRE with two similair organizations.
+Nevertheless, the dissolution of the FTRE was criticised by French anarchist communists of the newspaper Le Révolté, who complained that there had not been any break with the past due to the replacement of the FTRE with two similar organizations.